RobotNerd/proze/doc/technical-specification.md

 Proze files are UTF-8 and use the file extension `.proze`.

-## Grammar
+## Paragraphs

-Proze documents are structured as a series of paragraphs.
-The rules below describe how proze expects the writing to be structured.
+- Proze documents are structured as a series of paragraphs.
 - Paragraphs are separated by at least one blank line.
   - Multiple contiguous blank lines are allowed.
-  - Lines that contain only whitespace characters are treated as blank lines.
+  - Lines containing only whitespace characters are treated as blank lines.
 - Paragraphs are left-justified, i.e. no whitespace at the beginning of the line.
   - Any preceeding whitespace on a line turns a paragraph into a block quote.
   - All lines of a block quote should be indented by the same amount of whitespace.
 However, if there is not a blank line separating multiple